rahul3/convex_optimization/README.md

    - Press F5 to start debugging

 ### Test Suites
-The development script includes:
-1. ADMM Solver Test
-   - Tests the ADMM algorithm with different parameters
-   - Includes metrics calculation (MSE, PSNR)
-   - Visual comparison of results
+The development script tests all algorithms for a sample image whose path can be read from the environment variable `CO_IMAGE_PATH`.

 ### Development Tools
 - **Build System**: Uses `setup.py` for package management